Shawnarun/DevelopersStack-OpenSourceNexus/README.md

 **Contact:**

 * Feel free to open an issue for any questions, suggestions, or feedback.
-* You can also reach out to us on [your preferred communication platform, e.g., Discord, forum].
+* You can also reach out to us on www.developersstack.com.

 **License:**